 - The Windows 10 Fast Startup feature prevents you from mounting your NTFS partitions in Linux.
 This means that you’ll need to reboot from Windows into Ubuntu.

 /etc/fstab, you will get random black or purple screens after rebooting from Windows to Ubuntu.
 In this case, you can’t really do anything else but hit CTRL+ALT+DELETE.

 Dual-boot system users really hate Microsoft’s strategy, but somehow got accustomed to it since new Windows 10 versions do tend to overwrite previous user settings:

-- Go to Start > type ‘control panel’ > double click on the first result to launch Control Panel
+- Go to Start > type control panel > double click on the first result to launch Control Panel.

-- Go to the Search box > type ‘power’ > select Power Options.
+- Go to the Search box > type power > select Power Options.

-- Go to ‘Choose what the power buttons do’ > enter your administrator username and password if prompted
+- Go to Choose what the power buttons do > enter your administrator username and password if prompted.

 - Uncheck Turn on fast startup (recommended) > Save changes.

 If you want to turn off Fast Startup on Windows 10 latest versions, you can use the Control Panel.
 Apply the above steps in that regard.